datastax/cpp-driver/topics/README.md

 ## Executing Queries

 Queries are executed using [`CassStatement`](http://datastax.github.io/cpp-driver/api/CassStatement/) objects.
 Statements encapsulate the query string and the query parameters.
-Query parameters are not supported by ealier versions of Cassandra (1.2 and below) and values need to be inlined in the query string itself.
+Query parameters are not supported by earlier versions of Cassandra (1.2 and below) and values need to be inlined in the query string itself.

 ```c
 /* Create a statement with zero parameters */